Mayer123/Multiparty-Dialog-RC/README.md

 ## Datasets

-	Our datasets with experimental splits can be found in dialog_rc_data directory The original TV show transcripts in json format can be found at https://github.com/emorynlp/character-mining.
+	Our datasets with experimental splits can be found in [dialog_rc_data](https://github.com/Mayer123/Multiparty-Dialog-RC/tree/master/dialog_rc_data)
+    The original TV show transcripts in json format can be found at [https://github.com/emorynlp/character-mining](https://github.com/emorynlp/character-mining).

 * Word embeddings:
 	We used Glove vectors with 100 dimentions